Student Awards and Grants

 Doctoral students have three minutes to present a compelling oration on their dissertation topic and its significance.
 3MT™ is not an exercise in trivializing or ‘dumbing-down’ research but forces students to consolidate their ideas and crystalize their research discoveries.

-Currently enrolled doctoral students at Florida State University will be eligible to participate in 3MT™.
-Graduates and master's students are not eligible.
+Currently enrolled doctoral students at Florida State University will be eligible to participate in the 2015 3MT™.
+Graduates and master's students will not be eligible.

 People's Choice: $250